-Pete Buttigieg Proposes Chick-Fil-A Compromise
+Pete Buttigieg Proposes Chick-fil-A Compromise

-One of the Democratic presidential candidates in 2020 has waded into a controversial issue that sets off strong reactions on both sides: Whether or not Chick-Fil-A should be boycotted.
+One of the Democratic presidential candidates in 2020 has waded into a controversial issue that sets off strong reactions on both sides: whether or not Chick-fil-A should be boycotted.

-The popular fast food chicken chain has donated millions of dollars in the past to causes opposed to the legalization of same-sex marriage.
-In 2012, per Fox News, fans organized “Chick-Fil-A Day,” in which customers flocked to locations of the chain nationwide in support of the company and its CEO, Dan Cathy, who had expressed opposition to same-sex marriage.
-Some mayors even tried to block Chick-Fil-A franchises from opening in their cities.
+The popular fast-food chicken chain has donated millions of dollars in the past to causes opposed to the legalization of same-sex marriage.
+In 2012, per Fox News, fans organized “Chick-fil-A Day,” in which customers flocked to locations of the chain nationwide in support of the company and its CEO, Dan Cathy, who had expressed opposition to same-sex marriage.
+Some mayors even tried to block Chick-fil-A franchises from opening in their cities.

-With same-sex marriage now legal nationwide and the debate having receded, Chick-Fil-A has been back in the news recently, with a report by ThinkProgress stating that the company still gives money to what it calls anti-LGBT causes.
+With same-sex marriage now legal nationwide and the debate having receded, Chick-fil-A has been back in the news recently, with a report by ThinkProgress stating that the company still gives money to what it calls anti-LGBT causes.

-Pete Buttigieg, the mayor of South Bend, Ind., and a Democratic candidate for president in 2020, is openly gay, and married.
-In a recent interview, Buttigieg was asked about the Chick-Fil-A controversy- and gave a surprising answer.
+Pete Buttigieg, the mayor of South Bend, Indiana, and a Democratic candidate for president in 2020, is openly gay and married.
+In a recent interview, Buttigieg was asked about the Chick-fil-A controversy, and he gave a surprising answer.

 Appearing Tuesday morning on The Breakfast Club on Power 105.1, Buttigieg took a less-than-absolutist position on that controversy.

-“I do not approve of their politics, but I kind of approve of their chicken,” the candidate said of the fast food chain.
+“I do not approve of their politics, but I kind of approve of their chicken,” the candidate said of the fast-food chain.
 “Maybe if nothing else, I can build that bridge,” he said about Chick-fil-A, somewhat jokingly.
 “Maybe I’ll become in a position to broker that peace deal.”

 The candidate went on to talk about shared values, and how different people can learn from one another in that regard, which he considered an important thing to accomplish in the Trump era.